 We’ve recently launched new Data Retention controls that may affect your data starting May 25, 2018.
 To dismiss this message, please visit your property’s Data Retention settings under Admin > Property > Tracking Info and click ‘Save’.
 Learn more

-For more information on Data Retention in Google Analytics, please see this guide.
-To learn how to a change the DPA settings see below.
+For more information on Data Retention in Google Analytics, please see: Data Retention In Google Analytics.

 How to Change the GDPR Data Expiration Settings in Google Analytics.

-To set the options, you need to have Edit permission for the property in Google Analytics.
+To set the options, you need to have Edit level access for the property in Google Analytics.